Looking to find some u-u-unbelievable letter U worksheets for your kindergarten students or preschoolers?

 But What About The Other U Sounds?

-With young kids, it is important to introduce the short vowel sounds first.
-That is why you don’t see pictures of unicorns, UFOs, unicycles, or urchins.
+With this letter of the alphabet, it is important to introduce the short vowel sounds first.
+That is why you will not see pictures of unicorns, UFOs, urchins, or unicycles in this printable set.

-They will predominatly use the short sound when they start blending CVC words, and it is best to not confuse them with multiple possiblities.
+Your kindergarten children will predominately use the short sound when they start blending CVC words, and it is best to not confuse them with multiple possibilities.

-The long U sound and R-controlled U sound are definitely for a later phonics lessons down the road.
+The long U sound and the R-controlled U sound are definitely for a later 1st grade phonics lessons down the road.

 This printable worksheet is a fun way to introduce writing the capital letter U and lowercase letter U.

-Help you child follow the numbers and trace the dotted lines.
+Help your child follow the numbers and trace the dotted lines.
 Point out that sometimes the capital U has a little tail, and sometimes it doesn’t.

 This can depend on computer font or just personal handwriting style.
 It is important that they use the “tail” for now so that you can clearly tell the difference between a /u/ and a /v/.